tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Pricing-API.md

 Mon, 11 May 2015 21:14:41 GMT
 ```

-### Querying Available Promotions
+### Querying the Available Interest-Free Installments Plans

-To retrieve promotions, send a `GET` request to the appropriate URL based on the environment.
+To retrieve the Interest-Free Installment plans, send a `GET` request to the appropriate URL based on the environment.

 {{% alert title="API Endpoints" color="info"%}}